State-constraint static Hamilton-Jacobi equations in nested domains: An optimal rate for convex Hamiltonians

 \end{itemize} It is easy to see from $\mathrm{(H7)}$ that we have $(4A)^{-1}|v|^2 - B \leq L(x,v) \leq 4A|v|^2+B$ for all $(x,v)\in \mathbb{R}^n\times\mathbb{R}^n$.
 By making $A$ bigger, we can assume the following. \begin{itemize} \item[(L7)]

 \end{itemize} \end{rem}

-We give a proof for the existence of a minimizer to \eqref{rep_for} for the sake of reader's convenience in Appendix.
-To establish, the following lemma on the subdifferentials of $L(x,v)$ in $v$ is needed.
-For continuously differentiable Lagrangians, it is obvious but we state here a slightly more general version.
+We give a proof for the existence of a minimizer with bounded velocity to \eqref{rep_for} for the sake of readers' convenience in Appendix.
+This is an extremely important fact in our analysis and is a key element in the proof of Theorem \ref{thm:exp-rate} (see Remark \ref{rem: bounded speed} for further discussions).
+To establish this point, the following lemma on the subdifferentials of $L(x,v)$ in $v$ is needed.
+For continuously differentiable Lagrangians, it is obvious, but we state here a slightly more general version.

 \begin{lem} Let $L:\mathbb{R}^n\times\mathbb{R}^n \rightarrow\mathbb{R}$ be continuous and satisfy $\mathrm{(L5)}$ and \eqref{L7}.
 There exists $C_L >0$ such that for all $v\in \mathbb{R}^n$, we have

 \end{lem}